Stand-With-Crypto/swc-web/docs/Coding Conventions.md

 ## General

-- If a convention can be programmatically audited/enforced with a tool like eslint and prettier, we should leverage that tool.
+- If a convention can be programmatically audited or enforced with a tool like eslint and prettier, we should leverage that tool.
-- Avoid export default unless required by the framework (for example Next.js App Router pages).
+- Avoid `export default` unless required by the framework (for example Next.js App Router pages).
 Named exports make auto-importing in IDEs like VSCode easier.

 ## TypeScript

-- Avoid using `any`. if it's needed, add a comment explaining why if it's not self-evident
+- Avoid using `any`.
+If it's needed, add a comment explaining why if it's not self-evident
 - Code should be camelCase by default
 - Constants should be ALL_UPPER_SNAKE_CASE
   - When defining a constant array, add `readonly` to prevent unexpected mutations
-- variables that are booleans should be prefixed with a descriptor that implies a yes or no answer.
-Examples of prefixes include `has`, `is`, `should`, `can`, etc
+- Boolean variables should be prefixed with a descriptor that implies a yes or no answer.
+Examples of prefixes include `has`, `is`, `should`, `can`, etc.
-- If a parameter or prop is required by a component, function or method it should never be defined as optional
+- If a parameter or prop is required by a component, function, or method, it should never be defined as optional
 - Type definitions should use the `interface` keyword unless in specific cases where it's not possible due to a type assignment or something else (e.g.: `type T = Pick<...>`)

 ## Validation